cisco-open/flame/docs/system/fiab-ubuntu.md

 (e.g., `kubectl describe pod -n flame flame-apiserver-5df5fb6bc4-22z6l`);
 the command's output will show details about the pod, including image name and its tag.

-During the configuration by `flame.sh`, it asks a password for sudo permission.
+During the configuration by `flame.sh`, it may ask a password for sudo permission.
 The reason for this is to add a dns configuration in `/etc/resolver/flame-test`.
 When stopping flame, the script asks again a password to delete `/etc/resolver/flame-test`.

-The file may look like the following on Mac OS:
+The file may look like the following:
 ```
 domain flame.test
 nameserver 192.168.64.62